 and

-(d) any information in respect of the student required to be given to the Council under this Part.
+(d) any information in respect of the student required to be given to the Authority under this Part.

 (2) In this Part —

 provider, in relation to a person who comes within a description in the first column of the Table to this definition, means a person or body specified in the second column of the Table opposite that description.